ephemeralwx/VisioALS/README.md

 ALS takes away the ability to speak, but it shouldn't take away *how* someone speaks.
 During setup, caregivers import samples of the patient's past writing — old texts, emails, social media posts, anything.
 VisioALS builds a detailed linguistic profile that captures:

-- **Vocabulary patterns** — word choices, favorite phrases, sentence length
+- **Vocabulary patterns**: word choices, favorite phrases, sentence length
-- **Tone and register** — how formal or casual they are, use of contractions, humor style
+- **Tone and register**: how formal or casual they are, use of contractions, humor style
-- **Signature expressions** — catchphrases, filler words, how they open and close messages
+- **Signature expressions**: catchphrases, filler words, how they open and close messages

 This profile is used every time the system generates response options, so the output sounds like the patient — their words, their style, their personality.